interferences-at/encreslumieres/OSC.md

 `/set/step_size, if`

 Arguments:
-* Argument 1: spray identifier
+* Argument 1: painter identifier

 Description:
 Sets the minimum distance between interpolated positions of nodes. (in pixels)